Wood Bead Carrots Tutorial

 • scissors

-2. Wrap the raffia around your hand to form a loop.
+1. Line up the ends of the raffia on one side.
+Wrap the raffia around your hand to form a loop, about 4-5” across.

-3. Put the twine through the bottom of the loop and tie the center of the twine tightly using a square knot.
+2. Put the twine through the loop and tie the center of the twine tightly using a square knot on the bottom of the loop.

-5. Tie the twine in a knot at the bottom of the carrot to keep the beads in place.
-Trim the ends.
+5. If using painter’s tape, cut the ends of the twine just above the tape.
+Tie the twine in a knot at the bottom of the carrot to keep the beads in place.
+Trim the ends to the desired length to create “roots.”

-6. Tie the ribbon in a bow around the raffia about 1/4” from the twine knot.
+6. Hold the raffia upwards.
+Tightly tie the ribbon in a bow around the raffia about 1/4” from the twine knot above the beads.

 7. Trim the ends of the raffia and scrunch as desired.